SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 # Tara

- A place where talent meets opportunit.
+ A place where talent meets opportunity.

 # Abstract